How to Enter a Cutting Phase After Bulking

 Track macros, not only calories

-Calorie counting is the go-to weight loss method, but its not effective if you're trying to lose weight and change your body composition.
+Calorie counting is the go-to weight loss method, but it's not effective if you're trying to lose weight and change your body composition.
 Counting calories works because it helps keep you on track with your deficit, however, it's not ideal to pick the foods you eat based on calorie density.
 The nutrient density of the foods you eat are even more important than the amount of calories because those are the nutrients that help give you energy, improve muscle recovery, and help keep you overall healthy!

 Tracking your macros will allow you to to stay on track with your calorie intake, but also ensure that you're eating enough protein, carbohydrates, and fats to sustain your high-intensity training!
 Basically, it'll help you prioritize a nutrient-dense diet that helps maintain your muscle-building efforts, but also help you achieve your fat loss goals.